-You need to pass 3 separate IRS exams in order to “demonstrate a special competence in tax matters.”
-The exam is formally called the IRS Special Enrollment Examination, or SEE, but most people refer to it as the enrolled agent exam.
-The exam isn’t easy, but we help thousands of students just like you pass the exams every year.
+You need to pass a three-part IRS exam in order to “demonstrate a special competence in tax matters.”
+The exam is formally called the IRS Special Enrollment Examination, or SEE, but most people refer to it as the enrolled agent exam, or EA exam.
+The exam isn't easy, but we help thousands of students just like you pass the exam every year.

 Ready to become an enrolled agent?
 We can help.